axeII/axell.dev/content/posts/plex-incident-debugging-infrastructure/index.md

 I started with my Grafana dashboard, which aggregates logs from all services running on Kubernetes — including Plex.
 Almost immediately, something looked off: connections were happening regularly between ~3–9 AM.
 That’s a unlike play time for my friends or family to use my Plex instance.

-> Worth noting: there’s a known Cloudflare Tunnel isue where some connections aren’t closed properly (see: https://github.com/cloudflare/cloudflared/issues/1300), but the pattern here was too consistent to ignore.
+> Worth noting: there’s a known Cloudflare Tunnel issue where some connections aren’t closed properly (see: https://github.com/cloudflare/cloudflared/issues/1300), but the pattern here was too consistent to ignore.

 The timing was the first red flag.
 The connections also had a repeatable signature — it almost looked like someone was probing the instance.